lambdaacademy/2015.12_erlang/README.md

 ```

 The `tt_importer` is responsible for importing talks from file.
-The `tt_importer:import_file/1` function takes a file name as an argument and import its content into the database using its API (`tt_store:add/4`).
+The `tt_importer:import_file/1` function takes a file name as an argument and imports its content into the database using its API (`tt_store:add/4`).

 The file with the talks should have the following format:
 ```erlang